-Competition and growth in science and technology motivate organizations to innovate, because innovation is an important instrument of an organization's growth strategy to remain able to survive and achieve competitive advantage.
+Exploitative innovation capabilities and organizational performance strategy to remain able to survive and achieve competitive advantage.
 Exploitative Innovation Capabilities advocate the use of existing knowledge or technology to improve and perfect products or services, often bringing incremental innovation outcomes and benefits to the organization (Jansen et al., 2009).
 Exploitative Innovation Capabilities can provide relatively stable rewards and benefits for the organization (Gong et al., 2021).